Black participation in college basketball

-Blacks have been participating in American college basketball for over a century.
+Black people have been participating in American college basketball for over a century.

 Introduction at Howard

 Thirteen years after basketball was invented, and after being exposed to the game over the summer at Harvard University, Coach Edwin Henderson introduced basketball to a physical education class at Howard University in Washington, D. C. By 1910, basketball was one of the most popular sports among young African-Americans.
-The game could be played on almost any surface, and it required little or no equipment.
-It was promoted largely in YMCA in black neighborhoods, on basketball courts indoors and outdoors, at parks and on playgrounds.
+The game could be played on almost any surface, and it required little equipment.
+It was promoted largely in YMCAs in black neighborhoods, on basketball courts indoors and outdoors, at parks and on playgrounds.

 By 1915, African-Americans played basketball in high school physical education classes, on college and university squads, and on club teams representing major urban cities.
 Some of the first predominantly black universities to form basketball teams include Hampton University in Virginia; Lincoln University in Pennsylvania; Wilberforce University in Ohio; and Virginia Union in Richmond.
 In 1916, the all-black Central Intercollegiate Athletic Association (CIAA) was formed, uniting Virginia Union, Shaw University (Raleigh, North Carolina), Lincoln and Howard in competition.

 Four years later, the all-black Southeastern Athletic Conference was established, and by 1928 there were four all-black regional conferences.